Financing Your Education

 Webster Vienna Scholarship

-The scholarship application period for new students for Fall Semester 2023 begins on April 1, 2023.
+The Fall 2024 scholarship application period for newly-admitted students begins on April 1, 2024.
 Please read the below information carefully about the scholarships we offer and the application procedure (at the end).
-The application deadline is May 31, 2023 at 13:00 CET.
-If you have already been admitted, starting April 2023 you can request our online scholarship application form from the Admissions Office.
+The application deadline is May 31, 2024 at 13:00 CET.
+If you have already been admitted, starting April 2024 you can request our online scholarship application form from the Admissions Office.

 We encourage all newly admitted undergraduate (bachelor's) and graduate (master's) degree students with exceptional academic achievement and proven financial need to apply for a Webster Vienna Private University Scholarship.
 Applicants must have a minimum grade point average (GPA) of 3.0 on the American 4-point scale and advanced or native-level proficiency in English.

-Only admitted students (for full bachelor's or master's degrees, but not certificate programs) may apply for scholarships.
-Please first apply to one of our Academic Programs through our Admissions Office.
-Once you are admitted, you can be considered for a scholarship.
+Only admitted students (for full bachelor's or master's degrees, but not certificate and English preparation programs) may apply for scholarships.
+Please first apply to one of our degree programs through our Admissions Office.
+Once you are admitted, you can apply and be considered for a scholarship.

 Up to ten new students may receive the WVPU Scholarships per year.